Supplement Spring 2022

 Con Statements

-Do you support the continued funding of $2.12 per ASUCSB membership for Fall, Winter, Spring, and Summer quarters to support Trans & Queer Commission students at UCSB (of the $2.12 collected, $0.53 is for a 25% return to aid, $0.10 is for a 7% administrative assessment collected on all non-capital expenditures, $0.01 is for the 1% AS recharge fee and $1.48 will go to TQComm)?
-If reaffirmed, the fee would subject to reaffirmation every two years thereafter as mandated by the AS Constitution.
+Do you support the continued funding of $2.12 per ASUCSB membership for fall, winter, spring, and summer quarters to support Trans & Queer Commission students at UCSB (of the $2.12 collected, $0.53 is for return-to-aid, and $1.59 will go to TQComm)?
+If reaffirmed, the fee would be subject to reaffirmation every two years as mandated by the A.S.
+Constitution.

 Pro Statements